MJKR-Tech/Rendr/README.md

 Our web application produces an excel report file from JSON data files and an excel template file that the user inputs.
 The excel templates are stored in a database meaning that the user is able to reuse the template without uploading multiple times.
 Rendr has the ability to retrieve data from multiple JSON files to produce a single complex report containing one or many tables.

+## Docker
+We have created a Dockerized [backend](https://github.com/MJKR-Tech/rendr-backend) and [frontend](https://github.com/MJKR-Tech/rendr-frontend).
+Access the README in those repos to find out more

 ## Setup

 For generic setups, read the `README.md` files in the separate folders.